reichlab/flu-metrocast/README.md

 ## Metro-level Forecasts of Influenza During the 2025-2026 Season
 ### Dates
-The initial Flu MetroCast Hub submission will be due on **Wednesday, November 19, 2025**, with subsequent weekly submissions until May 20, 2026.
+The initial Flu MetroCast Hub submission will be due on **Wednesday, November 4, 2026**, with subsequent weekly submissions until May 20, 2026.

-> Contingency note: During the U.S. government shutdown in October and November 2025, NSSP data releases were paused.
-If the shutdown remains in effect on November 19th, the Hub will collect only NYC forecasts on this date.
-Forecasts using NSSP data will commence on the first Wednesday after NSSP data are publicly released.

 Participating teams must submit weekly forecasts **by 8 PM Eastern Time each Wednesday (the Forecast Due Date)** for inclusion in the ensemble model.
 This deadline aligns with the early Wednesday release of NSSP data on the percentage of ED visits.
 Any changes to the Forecast Due Date (e.g., due to holidays) will be communicated promptly by the MetroCast organizing team.